aagontuk/RDMA_synchronization/NOTES.md

 Write Path: CAS() -> READ() -> Poll() -> Increment version -> Write() write verison -> FAA() unlock lock bit

+**The fence means that the processing of this WR will be blocked until all prior posted RDMA Read and Atomic WRs will be completed**

 ### RC ###

 Read Path: READ() -> READ() -> Poll(2)